-I am a research associate at the chair of macroeconomics at the University of Heidelberg.
+I was a research associate at the chair of macroeconomics at the University of Heidelberg.
 I work on the interaction between the real economy and financial markets.
 In particular I am interested how beliefs affect financial markets and the real economy, both empirically and theoretically.

 In my thesis at the University of Essex I studied the implications of heterogeneous beliefs for monetary economics and which whether nominal or indexed bonds provide better insurance against inflation.